LINCOLN COUNTY OBITUARIES 1908 to present

 Bowie, John, 1930

 "John Bowie, 78, passed away at his farm home near here Tuesday night after a short illness.
-Mr Bowie was born in Ontario, Canada, and came to the United States in 1874, settling in California.
+Born in Ontario, Canada, came to the United States in 1874, settling in California.
 In 1880 he came to Spokane.
 Following his wife’s death in January 1919, he made his home with his brother, Neil Bowie.
 He took a great interest in church work and was a member of the local Presbyterian congregation.
 He was also a Mason and a member of the local lodge for the past twenty years.
 He is survived by two brothers, Neil of Reardan and Donals of Ontario."
 (Reardan Gazette: 3-20-1930)

 Bowman, Loyd, Mar 07, 1974

-"Services were held Saturday in California for Loyd H Bowman, a Lincoln County native who died in Camerillo Feb 27.
+"Services were held Saturday in California for Loyd H. Bowman, a Lincoln County native who died in Camerillo Feb 27.
 Bowman, who married Esther Paul in 1919, was born at Wilbur in 1893.
 He moved to Mondovi in 1908 and farmed there until retirement about 10 years ago, when he moved to CA. Survivors include his wife, two sisters, Merle Paul of Davenport and Rose Smith of Solona Beach, CA, and numerous nieces and nephews.
 He was a member of the Acacia Lodge and Mondovi Grange."
 (Dav.
 Times: 3-07-1974)

 Bray, Lyla, Oct 11, 1912